 In an accelerated learning model, interaction is foundational to synergy.
-Therefore, for the model of experiential learning to work, attendance must be mandatory.
-We recognize there is always the unexpected in the midst of adult life.
+Therefore, for the model of experiential learning to work, attendance to all class sessions is highly encouraged to promote success in the program.
+We recognize there is always unexpected events in the midst of adult life.
 Faculty recognizes emergencies, prolonged illness, injury or family tragedy can occur.
 Thus, students are expected to notify faculty if such incidences lead one to be absent form class.